blaisep/realworld/README.md

 **Note: this is just a reference implementation and is not intended for production use.**

-## About example: Django persistence
+## Example Scenario: Django persistence using Tahoe LAFS

-If you fit either of these descriptions, this example is for you:
+If you fit either of these descriptions, this example app is for you:

     - the dev who wants to write an app using Tahoe for persistence.
     - the dev who wants to see how an existing app uses Tahoe for persistence.

 ## About the client, a Django app

 Implementation of real-world application: https://github.com/gothinkster/realworld/ using Django and HTMX.
-The app is based on the gothinkster/realworld example contributed by https://github.com/danjac/realworld/ An in-depth discussion of this implementation can be found [here](https://danjacob.net/posts/anatomyofdjangohtmxproject/).
+The app is based on the gothinkster/realworld app contributed by [Dan Jacobs](https://github.com/danjac/realworld/) because of the focus on Python.
+An in-depth discussion of this implementation can be found [here](https://danjacob.net/posts/anatomyofdjangohtmxproject/).

 Tech Stack: